Gavari: Social and cultural significance

 Gavari's itinerant format continues to closely network and promote solidarity among Mewar's scattered rural villages as well as their constituent castes and religious communities.
 Its rich mythic and historical repertoire also helps keep tribal youth aware of their heritage.

 Gavari's comedic skits on farm finance, greedy middlemen and corrupt merchants offer villagers wry lessons in real world commerce and economic self-defense, especially with regard to crop brokers, moneylenders, credit scams, and urban conceptions of wealth.

 Gavari tightens inter-community bonds with its month of itinerant village visitations and solidifies Bhils’ sense of responsibility for a world far beyond their neighboring fields.
 Although only Bhils play roles in the ceremony, Gavari performances also internally solidify communities by involving all castes, communities and age groups in the preparations and audience delight.

 Current status

 "Rediscovering Gavari" program stages rare urban evening performance at Udaipur's Gangaur Ghat.

-The Gavari tradition at home has fallen on hard times Rajasthan's government schools now forbid Bhil students to be truant to accompany their village Gavari troupes on their month-long pilgrimages.
-This alone is potentially lethal since Gavari has no scripts or schools and the only way to learn its ceremonies, arts and stories is as an apprentice participant.
+The Gavari tradition at home has fallen on hard times Rajasthan's government schools forbid Bhil students to be truant to accompany their village Gavari troupes on their month-long pilgrimages.
+This impacts the passing-down of Gavari traditions, as the only way to learn its ceremonies, arts and stories is as an apprentice participant.

-Add to this the accelerating exodus of working age youth to metro centers in search of employment and the average size and number of rural Gavari troupes continues decline.
+Additionally, working age youth are increasingly moving to metro centers in search of employment; thus, the average size and number of rural Gavari troupes continues to decline.